-Plan 1 Plan 2 Hybrid Retirement Plan Cost-of-Living Adjustment (COLA) in Retirement Continued) Cost-of-Living Adjustment (COLA) in Retirement Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: Exceptions to COLA Effective Dates: Same as Plan 1.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement Continued) Cost-of-Living Adjustment (COLA) in Retirement Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: Exceptions to COLA Effective Dates: Same as Plan 1.
 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.
 The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
 The member retires on disability.
-The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP).
+The member retires directly from short-term or long-term disability.
 The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
 The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
+The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins